pfsense/docs/source/firewall/troubleshooting-blocked-log-entries-for-legitimate-connection-packets.rst

 this blocked traffic even if all blocked traffic is logged.

-These blocked packets will occur even if rules exist which look as though they should match the traffic, such as an “Allow All” rule, as pass rules for TCP only allow **TCP SYN** packets to create a state.
+These blocked packets will occur even if rules exist which look as though they should match the traffic, such as an "Allow All" rule, as pass rules for TCP only allow **TCP SYN** packets to create a state.
 These rules assume TCP traffic with other flags will either be part of an existing state in the state table, or packets with spoofed TCP flags.